toasterparty/metroid-prime-plandomizer/README.md

 ...and so you would use `"starting_pickups":1048594`.
 Note that this means the player literally start with *9/9 missiles* not *9 missile packs*.
 For testing purposes, you can use `"starting_pickups":68719476735` to start with every item in the game.

 3. Set your `patch_settings` as desired.
-Most are self-explainitory booleans (`true`/`false`), but here's some notable ones:
+Most are self-explanatory booleans (`true`/`false`), but here's some notable ones:
 - `patch_vertical_to_blue` - Set to `true` to make all doors that connect rooms vertically (e.g. Tower Chamber/Tower of Light) blue.
 Set to `false` to leave them as vanilla colors.
 Note that those are your only two options for vertical doors, you cannot set custom door colors on vertical doors.
 - `skip_hudmemos` - Set to `true` to skip the message that pops up when you pick up an item.
 - `enable_one_way_doors` - Set to `true` if you want to be able to get to vault from the main plaza ledge
-- `artifact_hints` - `"all"` means the artifact temple will show hints for all artifacts in play from the beggining. `none` means that you never get any hints. `"default"` means that it works like it does in the vanilla game.
+- `artifact_hints` - `"all"` means the artifact temple will show hints for all artifacts in play from the beginning. `none` means that you never get any hints. `"default"` means that it works like it does in the vanilla game.
 - `varia_heat_protection` - Set to `true` to make it so that only varia gives heat protection.
 Set to `false` for vanilla behavior (all 3 suits give heat protection).
 - `powerbomb_lockpick` - Set to `true` to make all doors vulnerable to power bombs.